libhal-google/libhal.github.io/mkdocs/glossary.md

     are, generally, target agnostic and should be usable on any system that can support its interface, memory, and performance requirements.

-=== "process"
+=== "application"

-    A process library is a full application that can be used as part of another application.
-Think processes on a desktop machine.
+    An application library is a full application that can be used as part of another application library or project.